logo Schiller Tuning

 8. Air Mass and Cylinder Charge Control

-Torque is fundamentally linked to the mass of air trapped in the cylinder.
-Therefore, torque-based ECUs use cylinder charge models to determine how much air is needed to meet a torque request.
+Torque is fundamentally linked to the mass of air filling in the cylinder.
+Therefore, torque based ECUs use cylinder charge models to determine how much air is needed to meet a torque request.
 This involves lookup tables (Volumetric Efficiency maps) calibrated for each engine type.

 For instance, the Renault F5R engine uses a detailed air mass setpoint map that correlates engine speed with torque demand to determine the exact cylinder charge required.